alex-kachura/monomono/packages/address-book/test/integration/README.md

 We'll cover how this done in more depth in the [Confgiuration](#configuration), [Contexts](#contexts) and [Structure](#structure) sections.
 If you've read these sections before or you are familiar with the code base you can skip ahead to the the [Integration Test - An Example](#integration-test---an-example) for a refresher.

 ## Configuration
 Application and Integration Test configuration uses the `node-config` library.
-The full capability of this module is outside ths scope of this document, though we will be touching it's merging, multi-environment and defered loading capabilities as used by the Integration Tests.
+The full capability of this module is outside the scope of this document, though we will be touching it's merging, multi-environment and defered loading capabilities as used by the Integration Tests.
 More information about `node-config` can be found on it's [GitHub page](https://github.com/lorenwest/node-config)

 The integration tests define the the following configuration files in `test/integration/config`: